Pearl Krabs: Role in SpongeBob SquarePants

 Because she is a whale and most other characters are small tide pool organisms, Pearl is depicted as extraordinarily tall and heavy.
 Her size compared to the other characters is often used for visual gags; for example, she is able to shake the entire Krusty Krab when she jumps and can fill the entire building with tears when she cries.
 The floors of the Krabs' residence are equipped with drain plugs so the house can be emptied after Pearl cries or spouts water from her blowhole.
 Wherever she goes, she stomps loudly and causes the ground to shake slightly.

 Mr. Krabs attempts to interest Pearl in working at the Krusty Krab—their family business—but she does not want to work there until she graduates from high school, believing it would deprive her of a social life.
 Despite this, she manages the Krusty Krab when Mr. Krabs cannot, and fills in for other employees when needed.
-She will inherit the restaurant and her father's fortune when she grows older.
 Being a sperm whale, Pearl has the largest brain of any Bikini Bottom resident and is gifted in math.
 Mr. Krabs has tried to use this to his own advantage and wants Pearl to eventually become a bookkeeper for his restaurant.

 Pearl's favorite activities are socializing at the Bikini Bottom Mall and using her father's credit card to buy anything that is totally "coral" (Bikini Bottom slang for "cool").
 Mr. Krabs disapproves of Pearl's prodigious spending, but nonetheless pays for her items to avoid disappointing his daughter.
 Pearl is employed as an assistant at Grandma's Apron, a store for elderly residents on the ground floor of the shopping center.
-Beatrice, her boss at Grandma's Apron, is voiced by actress Betty White.
+Beatrice, her boss at Grandma's Apron, was voiced by actress Betty White.